karan/Projects-Solutions/README.md

 **Markdown to HTML Converter** - Converts Markdown formatted text into HTML files.
 Implement basic tags like `p`, `strong`, `em` etc. *Optional: Implement all tags from [Markdown Syntax Docs](http://daringfireball.net/projects/markdown/syntax).* [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/text_projects/auto_markup/markup.py)

 **Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
-It will run the regular expression against the source text and return any matches or flag errors in the regular expression. [[Rnhmjoj (Python)]](https://gist.github.com/Rnhmjoj/6140266)
+It will run the regular expression against the source text and return any matches or flag errors in the regular expression. [[Rnhmjoj (Python)]](https://gist.github.com/Rnhmjoj/6140266)[[dotslash (Python [cl])]](https://github.com/dotslash/Projects/blob/master/solutions/regex.py)

 Networking
 ---------